JarrarDoga/jobRightDiscordBot/README.md

 # Job Signal Bot (Gmail → Discord)

-Discord bot that polls discord for jobright listings digest emails, parses for jobs listed inside, posts each job into a discord channel in a neat format
+Discord bot that polls gmail for jobright listings digest emails, parses for jobs listed inside, posts each job into a discord channel in a neat format

 ---